Serena Williams prepares to retire as US Open ends Slam year - NewsBreak

 “There was something inside both of them,” said Rick Macci, a tennis coach who worked with both Williams siblings in the early 1990s, starting before they were teenagers.
 “When we competed or did competitive drills, I just saw something I never saw.
 They tried so hard to get to a ball, they almost fell over.
 Now you can try hard; that doesn’t mean you’re going to be world champion.
 But it was just another level.”

-Williams has said she doesn’t know how to define her legacy, but it is all around, whether embodied by players who credit her with being an inspiration, such as French Open runner-up Coco Gauff, or in rules changes that clearly, or at least likely, are a product of episodes involving her.
+Williams has said she doesn’t know how to define her legacy, but it is all around, whether embodied by players who credit her with being an inspiration, such as four-time major champion Naomi Osaka or French Open runner-up Coco Gauff, or in rules changes that clearly, or at least likely, are a product of episodes involving her.

+“Her legacy is really wide, to the point where you can’t even describe it in words.
+She changed the sport so much.
+She’s introduced people that have never heard of tennis into the sport.
+I think I’m a product of what she’s done.
+I wouldn’t be here without Serena, Venus, her whole family.
+I’m very thankful to her,” Osaka said.
+“I also was trying to figure out how to sum it into words.
+I honestly think that she’s the biggest force in the sport.”

-So Arthur Ashe Stadium would provide a fitting backdrop for a farewell, although Williams did not quite explicitly say that she would never compete again after the U.S. Open while telling the world via an essay in Vogue magazine that she was prepared to begin “evolving away from tennis” to focus on having a second child and pursuing her business interests.
+So the Ashe court provides a fitting backdrop for a farewell, although Williams did not quite explicitly say that she would never compete again after the U.S. Open while telling the world via an essay in Vogue magazine that she was prepared to begin “evolving away from tennis” to focus on having a second child and pursuing her business interests.

 It will be only the fifth singles match for Williams over the past 12 months, because the American was off the tour from a first-round injury at Wimbledon last year until a first-round loss there this year.
 Since returning from that hiatus, Williams is 1-3, including straight-set defeats against Tokyo Olympics gold medalist Belinda Bencic and 2021 U.S. Open champion Emma Raducanu in her two most recent outings.